Garden AdviceHow to Topdress a Lawn

 Aeration is often included in a lawn care service, so if you’re not sure how to perform it, the experts can help.

 Aerating the lawn can deliver a lot of benefits.
 Besides helping the transmission of water, air and nutrients, aeration can help make your lawn less susceptible to diseases like fusarium and red thread.
 If you are not convinced yet, here are some reasons why you should aerate your lawn:

 Most residential lawns will benefit from yearly aeration.
-How many times your lawn needs aeration depends on soil compaction.
+How many times your lawn needs aeration depends on soil compaction, like you might find in clay.
 For example, golf fairways may need the aeration process at least five times per year.
 So, you should determine if your lawn becomes compacted by the heavy rains and walking on it.